THE LEAST AND THE MOST PEACEFUL AFRICAN COUNTRIES

 Eritrea has never been a peaceful country.
 Always in one conflict or another.
 Recently when Ethiopia which is ravaged by famine and the coronavirus pandemic unnecessarily trigger an unnecessary war up North.
 As expected, Eritrea entered the war thereby making the country fight another unnecessary war that may not end in the foreseeable future.
 By entering the war Eritrea should know better that its leadership is fast-tracking the country into long-term poverty.
 These are the reasons the Global Peace Index scored the country’s worst position of 136th in the global peace Index.

 We say congratulations to the following countries:

 An island country located in the Southwest of the Indian Ocean in the continent of Africa is the number one most peaceful country in Africa.
 She scored 23rd in the global peace Index rankings.

 A Southern African country with the Capital at Gaborone is the 2nd most peaceful country in Africa.
-Botswana scores 33rd in global peace Index rankings
+Botswana scores 33rd in the global peace Index rankings

 A West African country with the Capital in Accra is the 3rd most peaceful country in Africa.
-Ghana proudly scored 43rd in global peace Index rankings
+Ghana proudly scored 43rd in the global peace Index rankings

 5. SIERRA LEONE

 A West African country.
 After many years of a costly civil war, the country is now peaceful and it’s the 5th of the most peaceful country in Africa.
 Sierra Leone proudly scored 46th in the Global Peace Index rankings.

 A West African country Senegal is number 6th of the most peaceful country in Africa and she scored 47th in global peace Index rankings.

 An East African country with the Capital at Dodoma is number 7th of the most peaceful country in Africa.
 Tanzania proudly scored 52nd in the Global Peace Index rankings.